apostrophecms/docs/docs/cookbook/using-docker.md

 </AposCodeBlock>

 The spacing in this file is very important.
-White-space, not tab, indentation indicates that a particular line is nested within the object passed on the line above it.
+Whitespace, not tab, indentation indicates that a particular line is nested within the object passed on the line above it.
 Walking through this file, it starts with `services:`.
 From the indentation, we can see that we are creating two services - a `db:` container and a `web:` container.
 Much like our `Dockerfile`, within the `db:` we start by specifying an image to run.
 In this case, it is the `mongo:4.4.14` official image for running MongoDB v4.4.14.
 Other images can be found in the docker library GitHub repo [README](https://github.com/docker-library/docs/blob/master/mongo/README.md#supported-tags-and-respective-dockerfile-links).
 You should use the version that mirrors your development environment.

 Next, we are specifying that the database should communicate over port `27017`.
-This is the port typically used by Apostrophe but might need to be altered to match your environment.
+This is the port typically used by Apostrophe, so you will need to alter this if you want to connect to the container MongoDB using the mongo CLI tools or the Compass App.

 Finally, we add a volume for the MongoDB storage engine to write files into.
 You shouldn't need to change this.

 Looking at the `web:` container, we aren't passing an image but instead passing `build`.
 Within this, we are adding `context: .` which specifies we should build the image for this container from the `Dockerfile` in the same directory.

+To make accessing the container running our apostrophe easier, we are giving it a name using the `container_name` key.
+You can use any name you would like, but remember it for later.

 The next two lines, starting with `ports:`, list the ports that the container should listen through, in this case, the typical port 3000.